Focused Ultrasound Therapy

 Regulatory Approvals and Reimbursement

 Focused ultrasound treatment for epicondylitis is not yet approved by regulatory bodies or covered by medical insurance companies in the US.
-Actisound has the CE Mark in Europe for soft tissue injuries, which we believe will include epicondylitis.
+Actisound has the CE Mark in Europe for soft tissue injuries, including epicondylitis, but in 2022 the company went out of business.
+No other company that we are aware of is trying to use this same approach for epicondylitis.

 Mast TD, Makin IR, Faidi W, Runk MM, Barthe PG, Slayton MH.
 Bulk ablation of soft tissue with intense ultrasound: modeling and experiments.
 J Acoust Soc Am.
 2005 Oct;118(4):2715-24.